-2. A Contractor shall maintain maps, geological, mining and mineral analysis reports, production records, processing records, records of sales or use of Minerals, environmental data, archives and samples and any other data, information and samples connected with the Exploitation activities in accordance with the Authority's data and information management policy.

-3. A Contractor shall keep, in good condition, a representative portion of samples and cores of the Resource category together with biological samples obtained in the course of Exploitation until the termination of the exploitation contract.
-Samples shall be maintained in accordance with the Guidelines.

-4. Upon request of the Secretary-General, the Contractor shall deliver to the Secretary-General for analysis a portion of any sample or core obtained during the course of Exploitation activities.

-5. A Contractor shall permit full access by the Secretary-General to the data, information and samples at any time.
+- 2. A Contractor shall maintain maps, geological, mining and mineral analysis reports, production records, processing records, records of sales or use of Minerals, environmental data, archives and samples and any other data, information and samples connected with the Exploitation activities in accordance with the Authority's data and information management policy. - 3.
+A Contractor shall keep, in good condition, a representative portion of samples or cores, as the case may be, of the Resource category together with biological samples obtained in the course of Exploitation until the termination of the exploitation contract.
+Samples shall be maintained in accordance with the Guidelines. - 4.
+Upon request of the Secretary-General, the Contractor shall deliver to the Secretary-General for analysis a portion of any sample or core obtained during the course of Exploitation activities. - 5.
+A Contractor shall, subject to reasonable notice, permit full access by the Secretary-General to the data, information and samples.